 You are now ready to tackle the conversion of your Oil, Gas and Temp gauges.
 Remember the original gauges were meant to work on 6 volts.
 If you apply 12 volts to any 6 volt gauge they will burn up!
-I recommend the use of a solid state voltage regulator versus any type of resistor as these work the best and protect your gauges.
+Recommend the use of a solid state voltage regulator versus any type of resistor as these work the best and protect your gauges.
 The problem with resistors as they heat up the values change and the gauge will not read correctly.
-We recommend the VREG When installing the correct type of 12 to 6 volt gauge regulator you do not need to change the oil, gas, temp sending units as the gauge and sending units will continue to operate on 6 volts, this will save you time and expense by keeping your original sending units and gauges.
-See gauge regulator here
+We recommend the VREG

-If you are changing the polarity of your electrical system you will need to switch the wires on the back of the gauge, if you don't the gauge will try and read backwards, nothing bad will happen, just reverse the polarity on the back of the gauge.
+When installing the correct type of 12 to 6 volt gauge regulator you do not need to change the oil, gas, temp sending units as the gauge and sending units will continue to operate on 6 volts, this will save you time and expense by keeping your original sending units and gauges.
+If you only have a single gas gauge to reducer.

+If you are changing the polarity of your electrical system you will need to switch the wires on the back of the gauges, if you don't the gauge will try and read backwards, nothing bad will happen, just reverse the polarity on the back of the gauge.
 Special note, you don't need to put any reducer on the ammeter as stated earlier the ammeter reads current flow and not voltage sensitive.